Bert Corbeau: Playing career

 Corbeau played junior hockey for the Penetang Hockey Club from 1910 until 1912, when he moved up to the Penetang intermediate team.
 Corbeau signed as a professional with the Halifax Crescents in 1913, playing one season before signing with the Montreal Canadiens in 1914.
 Corbeau would be a member of the Canadiens until October 1922 when he was traded to the Hamilton Tigers for cash.
 In December 1923, he became a member of the Toronto St. Pats as part of a trade.
 He stayed with the Toronto franchise and was one of the original Toronto Maple Leafs before being waived in October 1927.
 He then played two seasons in the minor Canadian Professional Hockey League with Toronto Ravinia and the London Panthers before retiring as a player.
 From 1928 to 1929 he coached the Panthers and then for a decade was an NHL referee.
-Corbeau then returned to coaching with the Atlantic City Sea Gulls of the Eastern Hockey League from 1939 to 1942.
+Corbeau then returned to coaching with the Atlantic City Seagulls of the Eastern Hockey League from 1939 to 1942.

 Corbeau finally left hockey and returned to Penetanguishene, where he lived and worked as a plant superintendent at the Midland Foundry and Machine Company (supporting Canada in World War II) until his death from a boating accident.

 Corbeau was the first player to play for both the Canadiens and the Maple Leafs.
 In the 1926–27 season, he became the first player to record 100 minutes in penalties in one season.
 He was posthumously inducted into the Penetanguishene Sports Hall of Fame in 1987.